Skip to main content

 Paragraphs

-A paragraph is a single sentence or a group of sentences that deal with a single point, idea, or theme.
+A paragraph is a single sentence or a group of sentences that deal with one point.
+When it's done, you stop.
+Then you start a new paragraph for the next point.

 Topic Sentences